 2. Written Quote Before Work Begins

 Any reputable shop provides a written quote, including parts and labor, before starting any repair.
-This protects you from scope creep β the practice of starting cheap and adding charges as the job "reveals more problems."
+This protects you from scope creep - the practice of starting cheap and adding charges as the job "reveals more problems."
 The quote should itemize what's being replaced, what parts brand, and what the warranty covers.

 If a shop wants to "get into it" before they can give you a number, that's a warning sign.
 A proper diagnostic tells you what's wrong; the quote follows from that.
-No diagnostic, no quote, no work β in that order.
+No diagnostic, no quote, no work - in that order.

 3. Real Warranty on Rebuild Work

 Get the warranty in writing.
 Read what's covered and what's excluded.
-"Parts only" warranties that exclude labor mean the shop won't pay for reinstallation if the rebuilt transmission fails β which is most of the cost.
+"Parts only" warranties that exclude labor mean the shop won't pay for reinstallation if the rebuilt transmission fails - which is most of the cost.

 4. Transparent Diagnostic Process

 Before any repair recommendation, a good shop performs a complete diagnostic: computer scan (including manufacturer-specific codes, not just generic OBD-II), fluid inspection, road test, and in some cases a line pressure test.
-This process tells the technician β and you β exactly what's wrong.
+This process tells the technician - and you - exactly what's wrong.

 Shops that skip the diagnostic and jump straight to a rebuild quote either have extensive pattern recognition they're not explaining, or they're defaulting to the most expensive option without confirmation.
 Either way, you want to see the diagnostic before you see the quote.